itiami/desiSpring.wali.co/README.md

 <img src="src/main/resources/static/img/desi_soft_256.png" width="80" height="80" align="left"/>

 ## Introduction
-DesiSoft is a modern web application developed using Spring Boot with WebFlux.
+ <span style="font-size: large; font-weight: bolder">DesiSoft</span> is a modern web application developed using Spring Boot with WebFlux.
 It's designed to be robust and efficient, leveraging the power of the Gradle Compiler.

 ## Developer
 **A A Numan**